malabz/WMSA2/readme.md

 If you use this software, please cite:

-WMSA 2: A win-win multiple sequence alignment method combining central and progressive alignment strategies for the fast alignment of big data sets(under review).
+Chen J, Chao J, Liu H, Yang F, Zou Q, Tang F. WMSA 2: a multiple DNA/RNA sequence alignment tool implemented with accurate progressive mode and a fast win-win mode combining the center star and progressive strategies.
+Brief Bioinform.
+2023 May 17:bbad190. doi: 10.1093/bib/bbad190.
+Epub ahead of print.
+PMID: 37200156.

 ### Contact us